 Yes, it may require a new transfer switch.
 There may be other adjustments as technologies are developed.

-Our appointment and quote for a backup power ensure your purchase meets your needs (we want that for you too!)
+The appointment and quote will ensure your purchase meets your needs.
 CM Mose & Son installs and services Generac Generators.
 We are proud to be associated with this reliable generator company.
-Contact or call us today at (816) 781-4707 and let us assist you with making sure you get the right size generator for your home or business needs.
+Fill out the form or call us today at (816) 781-4707.
+You will get the right size generator for your home or business needs.